kgisl/makesite/content/blog/2020-10-01-theory-of-god.md

 For a moment, cast aside all your neurosis and accept my premise.
 If you do, I have a ***very actionable and powerful lifehack*** for you  to try (what do you have to lose?): Make a deal with Him that you will spend time thinking of Him.
 In return, that He has to grant you some things that you _want_.
   - Be very clear as to what you will ask for, because it will come true even before you know it.
 Make sure what you want is what you _need_.
 There is a big difference.
 Don't ask for what you _want_.
 Instead, ask for what you _need_.

 Sit back and enjoy the magic unfold in front of your own eyes!
-And if it does work, reach out to me and buy me a Bugatti.
+And _when_ it has worked, you can reach out to me and buy me a Bugatti.

 Hari OM!